 As of February 1, 2016, the most recent actuarial valuation date, the plan was unfunded.
 The actuarial accrued liability for benefits as well as the unfunded actuarial accrued liability (UAAL) was \$31,552,333.
 The covered payroll (annual payroll of active employees covered by the plan) was \$64,968,110, and the ratio of the UAAL to the covered payroll was 48.57%.
 Although the plan has no segregated assets, the District maintains a retiree benefits fund to designate resources for retiree health care costs.
-At June 30, 2016, the fund's designated balance was \$15,169,173.
+At June 30, 2017, the fund's designated balance was \$14,583,891.

 Actuarial valuations of an ongoing benefit plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
-Examples include assumptions about future employment, mortality, and the healthcare cost trend.
-Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of postemployment healthcare benefits funding progress, presented as required supplementary information following the notes to the financial statements, presents multiyear trend information about whether the actuarial value of plan assets, if any, is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.

-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2016
+NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2017